Skip to main content

 With the places search API, search for places near a location, sorted by distance:

-With the address validation API (currently in beta), validate a structured address in the US or Canada:
+With the address validation API, validate a structured address in the US or Canada:

 Distance#